torvalds/linux/Documentation/process/backporting.rst

 your source tree.
 Don't forget to cherry-pick with ``-x`` if you want a written record of where the patch came from!

-Note that if you are submiting a patch for stable, the format is slightly different; the first line after the subject line needs tobe either::
+Analte that if you are submiting a patch for stable, the format is slightly different; the first line after the subject line needs tobe either::